Our Programs >

 Once girls experience a Game Day, they usually want to become more involved with Girls in the Game.
 All Game Day participants are invited to join other Girls in the Game programs such as our Sports and Leadership Summer Camp

-as well as our Super Saturdays throughout the school year.
+.
 From 2011-2012 academic year, Girls in the Game held Game Days at 25 schools, community centers and parks throughout the city serving over 1,000 girls.

 "The girls were beaming when they left school on Friday, exuding a confidence that comes when one has given their best and engaged in meaningful work," says Principal Cynthia Fogarty.
 Download and read her full testimonial, here